brimdata/zed/zng/docs/spec.md

 The `<nfields>` is encoded as a `uvarint`.

-The field name is encoded as a UTF-8 string defining a "ZNG identifier" The UTF-8 string is further encoded as a "counted string", which is `uvarint` encoding of the length of the string followed by that many bytes of UTF-8 encoded string data.
+The field name is encoded as a UTF-8 string defining a "ZNG identifier".
+The UTF-8 string
+is further encoded as a "counted string", which is the `uvarint` encoding of the length of the string followed by that many bytes of UTF-8 encoded string data.